 Recording coming soon!

 This fact sheet is a summary of the information shared in the SMI Advisor Webinar titled Telepsychiatry in the Era of COVID-19.
 The fact sheet covers the telepsych regulation changes that are currently in place during the COVID-19 pandemic, and covers equipment, platforms, and license information that may be helpful to mental health clinicians during this time.

-This presentation provides a brief overview of best practices and strategies for telesupervision: clinical supervision provided via video or phone.
-Participants learn how to shift the frame of supervision and lay a clear foundation for expectations.
-Presenters address best practices for communicating through tele-modalities to ensure that supervisors can recreate nuanced communication practices akin to in-person approaches.
-This session explores ethical and legal considerations across a range of topics, from informed consent to managing crises that arise in supervisees’ clinical encounters.
-The context of the current global pandemic is woven in throughout the training.
+This presentation provided a brief overview of practices and strategies for telesupervision: clinical supervision provided via video or phone.
+Presenters addressed best practices for communicating through tele-modalities to ensure that supervisors can recreate nuanced communication practices akin to in-person approaches.
+This session explored ethical and legal considerations across a range of topics, from informed consent to managing crises that arise in supervisees’ clinical encounters.

 The purpose of this four-webinar series is to disseminate information and discuss applications of person-centered tools available to help engage and activate individuals with serious mental illness and/or substance use disorders in person-centered treatment and services.

 - Part 1: Landscape of Digital Peer Support Services Across the Globe

 - Part 2: Implementation of Digital Peer Support in Your Organization